 If you’re looking for a realtor to help you purchase a property, call me today!

-You’ll Meet with your Lawyer, preferably at least 2 Days in Advance
+You’ll Meet with your Lawyer to Sign Off on the Statement of Adjustments, preferably at least 2 Days in Advance

 The lawyer will prepare a statement of adjustments outlining what has been paid, and what is owing on each side of the transaction.